jinx420/isThisWebsiteOnline/README.md

 - [ ] Batch checking
 - [ ] Extensions
 - [ ] HTTP Request sender (Don't know the use for this yet, but it seems cool.
-Just like this project 😅)
+Basically just like this project 😅)
 - [ ] Documentation

 ### Scrapped Features